Ryan-Sheehan/gallery/_posts/2018-4-10-polykhroma-you.md

 The instruction once inputted was then displayed to the musicians whose job it was to vamp on it.
 They ended up doing this for about 3 hours straight.

+I had a decent amount of leftover footage afterwards that I wanted to do something with but wasn't sure exactly what so I made the video below if you want to see the music machine live and in action.

 <div class="embed-responsive embed-responsive-16by9">
   <iframe src="https://www.youtube.com/embed/eKmMOseAHCc" frameborder="0" allowfullscreen ng-show="showvideo"></iframe>
 </div>